An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: Experiments and practical details

-which is based on the Elastic-Net regularization~\cite{zou2005regularization} leading to strongly-convex optimization problems. \end{itemize} Since we normalize the feature vectors~$a_i$, a natural upper-bound on the Lipschitz constant~$L$ of the unregularized objective can be easily obtained with $L_{\text{logistic}} = 1/4$, $L_{\text{elastic-net}} =1$ and $L_{\text{lasso}} =1$.
 In the experiments, we consider relatively ill-conditioned problems with the regularization parameter $\mu=1/(100n)$.
 The $\ell_1$-regularization parameter is set to $\lambda = 1/n$ for the Elastic-Net formulation; for the Lasso problem, we consider a logarithmic grid $10^i/n$, with $i=-3,-2,\ldots,3$, and we select the parameter~$\lambda$ that provides a sparse optimal solution closest to $10\%$ non-zero coefficients.

 \paragraph{Datasets.} We consider five standard machine learning datasets with different characteristics in terms of size and dimension, which are described below: The first three data sets are standard machine learning data sets from LIBSVM \cite{chang2011libsvm}.
 We normalize the features, which provides a natural estimate of the Lipschitz constant as mentioned previously.
 The last two data sets are coming from computer vision applications.
 MNIST and CIFAR-10 are two image classification data sets involving 10 classes.
 The feature representation of each image was computed using an unsupervised convolutional kernel network~\cite{mairal2016end}.
 We focus here on the task of classifying class \#1 vs. other classes.